MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaenumsymbolsbyaddr2-prevex.md

 ---
-description: "Retrieves the previous symbols in order by address."
+description: "Retrieves the previous symbols in order by address.
+Method of IDiaEnumSymbolsByAddr2."
 title: "IDiaEnumSymbolsByAddr2::PrevEx"
 ms.date: "7/2/2024"
 ms.topic: "reference"